mgleeming/synthedia/README.md

 Once processing is complete, the resulting file can be used with Synthedia

+When Prosit inputs are given, Synthedia models peptide precursor abundances using a Gaussian distribution of Log2 instnsities which approximates the disributions typically observed upon anlysis of real data.
+The parameters of this distribution (mean and standard deviation) can be specified with the ```--prosit_peptide_abundance_mean``` and ```--prosit_peptide_abundance_stdev``` parameters which have defaults of 22 and 3 respectively.

 #### MaxQuant 'txt' directories

 As an alternative to Prosit, Synthedia can read and simulate DIA data based upon the MaxQuant processing results of a file acquired using a Data-Dependent Acquisition (DDA) strategy.
 In this case, peptide fragment ions are generated based on the matched ions for a PSM reported in the MaxQuant ```msms.txt``` file from the ```Masses``` and ```Intensities``` columns.
 Note: these are only those fragment ions that MaxQuant assigns as matching a given peptide - they may not necessarily provide a 'full' sequence coverage and may not be correctly assigned in some cases.